tianqin0/tianqin0.github.io/_pages/about.md

 ---

-Hi, I am a first-year graduate student at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn), advised by Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).
+Hi, I am a first-year graduate student at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn), advised by Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html) and Prof. [Fengxiang He] (https://fengxianghe.github.io/).
 Before that, I obtained my Bachelor's degree in Probability and Statistics from USTC in 2022.
+Here is my

 Research Interest
 =====
-I have an interest in statistics, deep learning, reinforcement learning, and game theory, especially in the inductive bias in deep learning theory.
+I have an interest in statistics, deep learning, reinforcement learning, and game theory.
+Most recently, I focus on the theoretical study of *equivariance*, a specific way to incorporate inductive bias in deep learning.

-I believe the right inductive bias can accelerate the convergence and improve the generalization.
-Intuitively, when the models are equipped with some known inductive bias, the inductive bias will make the search space smaller and better.

-As a specific case of inductive bias, equivariance is widely used in designing neural networks, which explores the symmetry in the data and tries to maintain the known symmetry.
-Empirical evidence shows that equivariant neural networks have a better generalization and are more sample-efficient.
-Most recently, I am studying the effect of equivariance theoretically.

 Publication
 =====